 Can You Trademark a Character?

-The short answer is: yes, you can apply to trademark an original character that serves as either your company’s logo or its brand name.
+The short answer is: yes, you can apply to trademark a character that serves as either your company’s logo or its brand name.
 In order to secure a trademark for a character, you must use its name, image, or both to brand your products and services.
 For example, the “MICKEY MOUSE” name and image are both trademarks owned by Disney.
 Trademarking a character will prevent any competitors from utilizing the character’s name or image to advertise or sell competing products or services.

 Using a character to brand your products or services can be a very effective way to create brand recognition.
-However, in order to attain trademark rights to the character, the character must be unique and original.
+However, in order to attain trademark rights to the character, it must be unique and original.
 We always recommend having a thorough trademark search performed to ensure that there are not any similar registered trademarks in the United States Patent and Trademark Office database.
 Additionally, you should have a competent trademark attorney perform the search to make sure there are no other trademarks that could prevent you from securing a trademark on your character’s name or image.